 Table 1.
-Research informants No Name Gender Age Last education Position 1 Jumriati F 57 High school Chairperson of Anggrek's KWT 2 Enny F 49 High school Member of Anggrek's KWT 3 Atyratu F 53 Elementary school Member of Anggrek's KWT 4 Syamsuddin Paddi М 66 High school Chairperson of RW 03
+Research informants

-The main informants are urban housewives involved in hydroponic urban farming practices in the Anggrek's KWT, Makassar City.
-These informants are members of Anggrek's KWT who are actively engaged in urban farming activities and have experience in implementing hydroponic methods in their homes.
+No Name Gender Age Last education Position 1 Jumriati F 57 High school Chairperson of Anggrek's KWT 2 Enny F 49 High school Member of Anggrek's KWT 3 Atyratu F 53 Elementary school Member of Anggrek's KWT 4 Syamsuddin Paddi M 66 High school Chairperson of RW 03 in implementing hydroponic methods in their homes.
 Additionally, informants include other members of Anggrek's KWT, such as group leaders or community figures involved in the development of urban farming in the area.
 These additional informants can provide a broader perspective on the social and economic context in Anggrek's KWT.
 The characteristics of the respondents in this study are as follows: (1) urban housewives engaged in hydroponic urban farming; (2) their hydroponic urban farming experience is more than 1 year; (3) their urban farming contributes to increasing family income; (4) they are involved in urban farming under the Anggrek Urban Women's Group (Anggrek's KWT) and reside in Makassar city.